GREEN AMERICAN CITIES

 St. Paul, Minnesota

 St. Paul has over 700 square feet of green spaces per person.
-Although the state of Minnesota has committed to reducing greenhouse gas emissions 80% by 2050, St. Paul has taken their efforts a step further, planning to achieve carbon neutrality by the same time.
+Although the state of Minnesota has committed to reducing greenhouse gas emissions by 80% by 2050, St. Paul has taken their efforts a step further, planning to achieve carbon neutrality by the same time.
 As part of its strategy, the city has turned its attention toward large buildings, as their energy use makes up 40% of St. Paul’s emissions.
 Every year, St. Paul undergoes a yearly audit that measures its sustainability.
 The audit scores the city's progress in key areas such as air quality, energy efficiency, and waste management.
 To help ensure Minnesota’s capital achieves its goal, the city now requires owners of these buildings to track and report their energy and water use

 In 2006, St. Paul became the first U.S. city to be certified as an International Dark Sky Community by the International Dark Sky Association for reducing light pollution and making efforts in preserving night skies.
 This is important for animal-like bats and owls who use them for hunting and migrating patterns.

 San Diego, California

 The push for 100% renewable energy is a major part of the San Diego Climate Action Plan (CAP); adopted citywide in December 2015.
 San Diego’s CAP is billed as a continuing push to make San Diego, “America’s cleanest city”, now also its most sustainable city.
 San Diego plans to eliminate half of all greenhouse gas emissions (reach 50% GHG reduction by 2035 compared to 2010 levels) from the city; and run entirely on renewable energy, by 2035.

 Desalination represents an important potential source of clean water, and is one of several major solutions to the world water crisis.
 The Carlsbad desalination plant provides 10% of the clean water of San Diego County residents.